BichenWuUCB/squeezeDet/README.md

   ./scripts/eval_val.sh
   ```

   If you've changed the `--train_dir` in the training script, make sure to also change `--checkpoint_dir` in the evaluation script so they can find the checkpoints.
+Also, it's recommended to put `--train_dir` and  `--eval_dir` under the same `$LOG_DIR` such that tensorboard can load both training and evaluation logs.

   The two scripts simultaneously evaluate the model on training and validation set.
-The training script keeps dumping checkpoint (model parameters) to the training directory.
+The training script keeps dumping checkpoint (model parameters) to the training directory once every 1000 steps (step size can be changed).
 Once a new checkpoint is saved, evaluation threads load the new checkpoint file and evaluate them on training and validation set.
-This way, you can monitor real-time training status.

 - Finally, to monitor training and evaluation process, you can use tensorboard by

   ```Shell
   tensorboard --logdir=$LOG_DIR
   ```
-  It's recommended to put `--train_dir` and  `--eval_dir` under `$LOG_DIR` such that tensorboard can load both training and evaluation logs.
   From tensorboard, you should be able to see a lot of information including loss, Average Precisions, error analysis, example detections, model visualization, etc.

   ![alt text](https://github.com/BichenWuUCB/squeezeDet/blob/master/README/detection_analysis.png)
   ![alt text](https://github.com/BichenWuUCB/squeezeDet/blob/master/README/graph.png)
   ![alt text](https://github.com/BichenWuUCB/squeezeDet/blob/master/README/det_img.png)